Wireless Communications Design for FPGAs and ASICs

 The blocks provide hardware-suitable architectures that optimize resource use, such as including adder and multiplier pipelining to fit well into FPGA DSP slices.
 They also support automatic and configurable fixed-point data types.
 Using predefined blocks also allows you to try different parameter configurations without changing the rest of the design.

-For lists of blocks that support HDL code generation, see Wireless HDL Toolbox Block List (HDL Code Generation), Communications Toolbox Block List (HDL Code Generation), and DSP System Toolbox Block List (HDL Code Generation).
+For lists of blocks that support HDL code generation, see Wireless HDL Toolbox Block List (HDL Code Generation) (Wireless HDL Toolbox), Communications Toolbox Block List (HDL Code Generation), and DSP System Toolbox Block List (HDL Code Generation).

 Wireless HDL Toolbox provides reference applications that contain hardware-ready implementations of large parts of the LTE and 5G NR physical layer.
 These designs are verified against the "golden reference" functions provided by LTE Toolbox and 5G Toolbox.
 They have also been tested on FPGA boards to confirm that they encode and decode over-the-air waveforms and use a reasonable amount of hardware resources.
 They are designed to be modular, scalable, and extensible so you can insert additional physical channels.
 The receiver design was tested using waveforms captured off-the-air.

 LTE and 5G NR primary and secondary synchronization signal (PSS/SSS) generation and detection

 LTE downlink shared control channel detector and master information block (MIB) generation and recovery

 Hardware-software interface models for MIB and SIB1 bit parsing and channel estimation data indexing